mroonga/mroonga/doc/source/reference.rst

 groonga_log_file
 ^^^^^^^^^^^^^^^^

-The path of the log file of the groonga storage engine.
+The path of the log file of mroonga.
 The default value is ``groonga.log``.

 groonga_log_level
 ^^^^^^^^^^^^^^^^^

-The log level of the groonga storage engine.
+The output level of mroonga log file.
 The default value is ``NOTICE``.

 groonga_version
 ^^^^^^^^^^^^^^^

-The version string of the groonga storage engine.
+The version string of mroonga.

 List of status variables
 ------------------------